Peavalu/ctf-writeups/PCTF/basics_of_reversing/basics_of_reversing.md

 ## The Hash Function
 The **hash** function specifically seems to do the heavy lifting so we investigate further.
 We also note, that a reference is being passed to the hash function, which is most likely our string input.
-Lets take a look at the has function.
+Lets take a look at the hash function.

 ![Hash Function](images/hash.png)